 (for larger size click either graphic and click again)

-Although for me as a young boy growing up the U-235 Atomic Pistol never rose to the level in my life as the Code-O-Graphs, it was out-and-out my favorite toy after having somehow inadvertently loosing my Photo-matic Code-O-Graph.(see) As well, the U-235 played a huge role in one of my biggest adventures, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics of a disintegrator pistol --- a ray gun if you like.
+Although for me as a young boy growing up I loved ray guns of all types and especially so the U-235 Atomic Pistol, it never rose to the level in my life as the Code-O-Graphs, it was out-and-out my favorite toy after having somehow inadvertently loosing my Photo-Matic Code-O-Graph However, the film strip aspects of the Krypto Ray Gun and the U-235 itself played a huge role in one of the biggest adventures of my life, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics of a disintegrator pistol --- a ray gun if you like.

 And so it unfolds.
 My mother died when I was quite young.
 However, even before her death, because of her illness my father continued to have to work more and more hours to pay for mounting medical expenses.
 Through it all he found it extremely difficult to care for my two brothers and myself and work the hours he did.
 At first he dealt with it with regular day-to-day babysitting, then overnight and weekends with my grandparents and neighbors.
 Along the way a couple that just happened to be visiting our next door neighbors for Thanksgiving dinner, and of which we were invited to, offered to help by taking one of us kids fulltime.
 A few days later I was selected and basically fostered out, moving away from my brothers and family even before my mother passed away.